Connecticut Military Department: Connecticut Army National Guard

 The Connecticut Army National Guard was originally formed in 1672.
 During the War of 1812, the Federalist state government refused to place the state militia under control of the Democratic-Republican national government, which resulted in friction, especially following British attacks on New London and Stonington.

 After the American Civil War came to an end in 1865, a segregated company was raised in the Fifth battalion of the Connecticut National Guard so that men of color in New Haven could serve their state.
 Company A (1870-1919), bearing throughout its service monikers to honor its primary instigator, James H. Wilkins - a sergeant with the famous 54th Massachusetts Volunteer Infantry during the Civil War who bore the national flag at the Battle of Olustee - was also known as the Wilkins Guard, the Wilkins Old Guard, and the Wilkins Tigers.

 The Militia Act of 1903 organized the various state militias into the present National Guard system.

-The 102d Infantry Regiment fought with the 26th Infantry Division in World War I and then served with the 43d Infantry Division from 1924 to 1951-52, including World War II and a deployment to West Germany during the Korean War.
-Other major historical regiments of Connecticut were the 169th Infantry Regiment and 192d Field Artillery.
+The 102nd Infantry Regiment fought with the 26th Infantry Division in World War I and then served with the 43rd Infantry Division from 1924 to 1951-52, including World War II and a deployment to West Germany during the Korean War.
+Other major historical regiments of Connecticut were the 169th Infantry Regiment and 192nd Field Artillery.

-After 1968, the main formation in the state became the 43d Infantry Brigade of the 26th Infantry Division.
+After 1968, the main formation in the state became the 43rd Infantry Brigade of the 26th Infantry Division.
+The brigade was disbanded during the 1990s.
+It was reorganized and redesignated as the Headquarters and Headquarters Company, 143rd Area Support Group on 30 September 1997.

 Today, the Connecticut Army National Guard is composed of approximately 5,000 soldiers.
 It maintains facilities in 22 communities.
 In 1999, these facilities included 22 armories, eight maintenance shops, four aviation facilities, four training site facilities.

-Its units include the 85th Troop Command, 143rd Area Support Group, 14th Civil Support Team (WMD), 248th Engineer Company, 250th Engineer Company, 143d and 643d Military Police Companies, 141st and 142d Medical Companies, the 143d Combat Service Support Battalion (formerly FSB), the 1109th Aviation Depot (AVCRAD), the 169th Regiment (RTI), and the 192d Military Police Battalion.
-The primary combat unit is the 1st Battalion, 102d Infantry Regiment, assigned to the 86th Infantry Brigade Combat Team, which is headquartered in Vermont.
+Its units include the 85th Troop Command, 143rd Area Support Group, 14th Civil Support Team (WMD), 248th Engineer Company, 250th Engineer Company, 143rd and 643rd Military Police Companies, 141st and 142nd Medical Companies, the 143rd Combat Service Support Battalion (formerly FSB), the 1109th Aviation Depot (AVCRAD), the 169th Regiment (RTI), and the 192nd Military Police Battalion.
+The primary combat unit is the 1st Battalion, 102nd Infantry Regiment, assigned to the 86th Infantry Brigade Combat Team, which is headquartered in Vermont.